ut-amrl/hitl-slam/README.md

 $ export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:/PATH/hitl-slam/HitL-SLAM:/PATH/hitl-slam/vector_slam_msgs
 ```

 Replace `PATH` with the actual path where you have cloned the repository.

+### 2. Compiling HiTL-SLAM Source

 To compile the source code, run the following commands.

 ```bash
 $ cd ~/PATH_TO/hitl-slam/vector_slam_msgs